Teaching

 To foster appreciation of the relevance of arguments in political philosophy to contemporary political and social issues and the ability to apply arguments in political philosophy to a range of such issues.

-This is a core module for students on the MA/Diploma in Politics and also open to postgraduate students in cognisant programmes.
-The module explores philosophical and methodological arguments relevant to research in the social and political sciences, focusing on the nature and role of explanation.
+This module explores philosophical and methodological arguments relevant to research in the social and political sciences, focusing on the nature and role of explanation.
 The module draws upon materials from various disciplines, including philosophy, politics, economics, psychology, anthropology and sociology.
 Special attention is given to research that draws together arguments from different social science disciplines.
 Topical debates (such as global inequality, gender inequality, evolutionary explanation, and suicide missions) are used to illustrate competing modes of explanation; and attention is given to both well-established debates and recent controversies in the philosophy of social science.
-Topics covered include: causal explanation vs. interpretation; functional explanation; rationalism and empiricism; pragmatism and paradigms; rational choice theory; international and environmental applications of game theory; evolutionary psychology; and gender relations.
+Topics covered include: causal explanation vs. interpretation; functional explanation; rationalism and empiricism; pragmatism and paradigms; rational choice theory; international and environmental applications of game theory; pseudo-scientific explanations; and the role of evolutionary explanation in social and political science.
 The core text used for the course is Martin Hollis's The Philosophy of Social Science (Colorado: Westview, 1994).